-As elsewhere in Yemen, most people have installed solar panels to provide their basic electricity needs.
-In addition, Taiz has both private and public suppliers, with different costs attached to each.
-For example, public electricity costs YER 19 per kWh, while private suppliers charge USD 1 per kWh (at IRG exchange rate YER 2,300+ in March 2025).
+As elsewhere in Yemen, most people have installed solar panels to provide their basic electricity needs. suppliers charge USD 1 per kWh (at IRG exchange rate YER 2,300+ in March 2025).
 The latter are mostly under the control of various military leaders.
 While very little publicly supplied electricity is distributed and bills are not paid, people must pay for privately supplied electricity.